 Ryan had told Andrew (and Andrew hadn’t forgotten), “If you believe that God owns it all, then the question is not how much you’re giving to the kingdom.
 It’s how much of the King’s money you’re keeping for yourself.”

 Andrew says having a Giving Fund has helped them open doors and give in different areas in a way that can have the most impact.
 So now, when an opportunity comes up, “We’re not getting caught up in the decision of, ‘I don’t know, we’re really tight right now.'”
-The money is already designated.
+The money is already in the Giving Fund, ready to be granted.

 The couple says the most challenging thing now is to keep giving sacrificially into their Fund.
 What’s not difficult is continuing to stay involved in the ministry they love.
 Stephanie now serves on the Mission of Hope team, creating jobs and providing job training for Haitian artisans, and one of their daughters just completed an internship there.